danionella/veith_et_al_2024/figures/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-or run it on your own Jupyter Notebook environment.

 ## Running the notebook on a local installation
 ### Requirements
 - There are no specific hadware requirements.
 This software should run on Windows, Linux and Mac.